mackenziekbrooks/dci102-f19-humanities-data/docs/Unit1/unit1_activities.md

 1. Install Wordpress from CPanel
-2. Write a basic HTML page
+2. Write a very basic HTML page
 3. Create a menu in Wordpress

 # Data Assessment